larryhastings/forward/README.md

   object as a parameter to the decorator.
 The class you're decorating is thrown away (the `continue_` decorator returns `None`), so its name should be an unused variable; the class name `_` is preferred.

+Caveats:

+* To use slots, please declare them in the `forward` class.
+  (If the proposed `forward class`/`continue class` syntax is added to Python, it will handle slots correctly, permitting them to be declared in the `continue` class.)